 When underperforming in the Lead area, the team complains of a lack of conversations conveying the right message to drive them.
 And simply, things don’t happen.

 There are several reasons to explain such power of conversations.
 Advanced research is increasing proving neuroscience to be the root.

 According to William R. Reddy, there is a deep and inextricable link between the emotional process and the cognitive process.
 Concept learning takes place automatically when the subject associates an emotion.

-A state of profound empathy with the counterpart therefore acts as a powerful accelerator of the message, since the cognitive learning is accompanied by a deeper level, namely emotional learning.
+A state of profound empathy with the counterpart, therefore, acts as a powerful accelerator of the message, since cognitive learning is accompanied by a deeper level, namely emotional learning.
 Emotions act at the neuronal level and facilitate the processes of knowledge, but there are two other clear pieces of evidence brought forth by neuroscience.

 The first is that repetition stimulates the automation of emotional learning.
 Furthermore, emotions can also be easily induced.

 In front of the image of a happy person, subjects are more likely to claim to be happy.